aaronphilips/encrypted-file-server/README.md

 For the design documents(UMLs) I used the ObjectAid(class diagram), an external tool for eclipse. creatly.com for sequence diagram (please note i did not involve static classes in this diagram as they can really have life lines)
-I am aware that the sequence diagram is not great, but it is hard to model this sort of program. (concurrency and sockets)

 ## How to run